MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 # required metadata

 title: File types supported by the Azure Information Protection client | Azure Information Protection
-description: Technical details about file types, file name extensions, and levels of protection for admins who are are responsible for the Azure Information Protection client for Windows.
+description: Technical details about supported file types, file name extensions, and levels of protection for admins who are are responsible for the Azure Information Protection client for Windows.
 author: cabailey
 ms.author: cabailey
 manager: mbaldwin